Gravitational waves from warm inflation in the weak dissipative regime: The strong and weak dissipation regimes in the two-scalar-field cosmological model

-In this unification scheme, the scalar field $\xi$ acts first as the inflaton and subsequently as dark matter, while the scalar field $\phi$ plays the role of dark energy.
+Actions of this type arise naturally in several modified gravity frameworks, such as scalar-tensor theories (e.g. Jordan–Brans–Dicke), $f(R)$ gravity, higher-dimensional theories, and supergravity or string-inspired models.
+In these contexts, conformal transformations between the Jordan and Einstein frames lead to exponential couplings between scalar fields \cite{Berkin:1991nm}, providing a unification framework for the dark sector and inflation.
+In our unification scheme, the scalar field $\xi$ is first identified as the inflaton and subsequently as dark matter, while the scalar field $\phi$ plays the role of dark energy.

-It is assumed that inflation is of the warm type \cite{Berera:1995, Berera:2023}, implying that the inflaton (and also the dark energy field) dissipates its energy into other light degrees of freedom faster than the Hubble expansion rate, allowing the produced particles to thermalize and become radiation \cite{kamali:2023}.
-This energy transfer is mediated by the phenomenological dissipation coefficients \cite{Sa:2020}
+It is assumed that inflation is of the warm type \cite{Berera:1995, Berera:2023}, implying that the inflaton dissipates its energy into other light degrees of freedom faster than the Hubble expansion rate, allowing the produced particles to thermalize and become radiation \cite{kamali:2023}.
+This energy transfer is mediated by a dissipation coefficient $\Gamma$, which, in general, depends on the temperature $T$ of the radiation bath and the inflaton field $\xi$, and is determined by the underlying microscopic model.
+Over the years, several warm inflationary models have been proposed \cite{kamali:2023}, in which dissipation coefficients have the form $\Gamma \propto T^a \xi^b$, where $a$ and $b$ are constants.

+In our two-scalar-field framework, we adopt a phenomenological and model-independent approach, assuming that: i) both the inflaton $\xi$ and the dark-energy field $\phi$ transfer energy to the radiation bath, ii) the dissipation coefficients $\Gamma_{\xi}$ and $\Gamma_{\phi}$ depend solely on the temperature of the radiation bath, and iii) immediately after the end of the inflationary period, the dissipation coefficients are exponentially suppressed.
+Under these assumptions, warm inflation can be effectively described by \cite{Sa:2020}

 where $f_\xi$, $f_\phi$, $p$, and $q$ are constants, $T_\texttt{E}$ denotes the temperature of the radiation bath at the end of inflation, and $T$ is related to the energy density of radiation by

 with the effective number of relativistic degrees of freedom chosen to be $g_\ast=106.75$.
 Due to this direct coupling between the scalar fields and the radiation bath, the energy density of the latter remains substantial throughout the inflationary period, allowing for a smooth transition to a radiation-dominated era without the need for a distinct post-inflationary reheating phase.